blaz-cerpnjak/student-dropout-prediction/README.md

 # Student Dropout Prediction

-Predicting student dropout ("YES" or "NO") based on different factors like grades, family income, etc.
+Predicting student dropout ("YES" or "NO") based on different factors like grades, family income, etc. using MLPClassifier and Sklearn pipeline.

 ![alt text](api_prediction.png)